Nothing's more disappointing than realizing the person you thought would be your next superstar isn't even a one-hit-wonder.

 A x OP = $3,000

 But let's say you advertised for five similar positions just two months ago.
-If you have a system for automatically collecting and pre-screening applicants, you already have a pool of awesome talent to choose from.
+If you have a system for automatically organizing and pre-screening applicants, you already have a pool of pre-qualified candidates to choose from.

 Well done.
-You just saved 50% $1,500 per month because you decided to hang on to your recruitment leads instead of heading back over to the job boards for every new position.
+You just saved 50% or $1,500 per month because you decided to hang on to your best recruitment leads instead of heading back to the job boards for every new position.

-If you use an ATS with an awesome reporting feature, make sure you're tracking which sources give you the best quality leads so you can stop wasting money sourcing candidates in the wrong places. 🙌🏾
+If you use an ATS with a robust reporting feature, make sure you're tracking which hiring sources give you the best quality candidates so you can further optimize your recruitment spend.

-The impact of a bad hire on employee engagement and productivity is undeniable.
-It's also notoriously tough to measure.
+The impact of a bad hire on employee engagement and productivity is undeniable — but it's also notoriously tough to measure.

-One way that makes a lot of sense, is to take a closer look at your turnover rates.
+One way is to take a closer look at your employee turnover rates.